 If you want to start int he west and walk to the east, you will need to start in the town of Kastelli-Kissamos, at the north western tip of Crete.

-To commence your E4 Walk in Crete - you can do a comfortable day walk of around 7 km, from Kissamos to Polyrrinia.
+To commence your E4 European Walking Path in Crete - you can do a comfortable day walk of around 7 km, from Kissamos to Polyrrinia.

 To commence - go to the main square in Kissamos - which is named Eleftherios Venizelos Square - and is located on Iroon Polytechniou Street - in the centre of town.